xlat/ngs-js-salat-times/readme.txt

 == Description ==
 This plugins provide Islamic Prayer Times to be diplayed on sidebar or as short_code.
-It is based on Javascript library [Adhan.js]: https://github.com/batoulapps/adhan-js and a fork of [moment-hijri]: https://github.com/xlat/moment-hijri .
+It is based on Javascript library [Adhan.js](https://github.com/batoulapps/adhan-js) and a fork of [moment-hijri](https://github.com/xlat/moment-hijri) .

 == Installation ==
 1. Download the plugin.